Approximation game

 To understand what’s going on, we need to build a lengthier proof, although we’ll still stay within the realm of middle-school math.

-We can also apply this logic to any multiple of r.
-In particular, for each integer k between 0 and some arbitrary upper bound K, we can calculate k · r and then split the result to obtain a sequence of integer parts (v0 to vK) and fractional parts (x0 to xK).
-A simple illustration for π is:
+We can also deconstruct any multiple of r the same way.
+In particular, we can calculate k · r for every integer k between 0 and some arbitrary upper bound K > 0; for each of the resulting values, we can then split the result to obtain a sequence of integer parts (v0 to vK) and fractional parts (x0 to xK).
+A simple illustration of this idea for π is:

 Next, we divide the [0, 1) interval into K sub-intervals (“buckets”) of equal size: